Param-Harrison/kidzode/public/courses/pixel-heroes/adventure_challenge.md

-# Create Your Own Adventure Challenge
+# Challenge: Create Your Own Adventure

-Amazing, Personal Story Creator!
-You've mastered adventure stories!
-Now it's time for the ultimate challenge!
-Can you create your OWN complete adventure story from scratch?

-## 🎯 Today's Mission
-Write your own original adventure story with at least 3 choices!
+Write your own adventure story with at least 3 choices!

-## 📚 Before You Start
-You know how to use variables, nested if/else, and create multiple endings.

-## Your Challenge!
+## What to Do
 Create a story with:
 1. A character name (ask the user)
 2. At least 3 different choices